What information we collect and how we use it

 Information we collect — When you browse Humbleroot.com, for example, and do not interact with the site for any online service or product from the HR, you browse anonymously.
 Information that identifies you personally–such as your name, address, phone number and email address–is not collected as you browse.

 When you create an account to become a registered user on our site, or choose to interact with us in other ways, which can include but are not limited to, purchasing an HR product, applying for HR membership, participating in online surveys, submitting questions or comments or requesting information on our products or services, we will collect certain personal information from you.
-The type will vary but may include name, address, phone number, birth date, medical information, delivery information, email address, and other demographic information.
-We do not collect Social Security numbers via any HR website or HR Communications.
+The type will vary but may include name, address, phone number, driver’s license, birth date, medical information, license information, delivery information, email address, and other demographic information.
+We do not collect Social Security, Bank Account, or Credit Card numbers via any HR website or HR Communications.
 The product or service that you seek will determine the personal information collected.

 How we use personal information — Once collected, we may use your personal information for the following purposes:

 • Register you for services you have requested

 • Process, fulfill and follow up on your orders or membership application

 • Send information you request

 • Ensure Humbleroot.com and other HR media outlets are relevant to your needs

 • Deliver HR services such as newsletters, sales or events

 • Alert you when fresh content is posted or released